To cue and record dialogue with Pro Tools, a few things need to be setup. In particular, these are:

 MIDI Timecode and MIDI Machine Control

 To work with ADR Master in conjunction with Pro Tools it is vital to setup both applications for synchronized playback first.
-For years Video Slave and ADR Master has relied on MIDI Timecode (MTC) and MIDI Machine Control (MMC) whereas MTC is used for synchronized playback and MMC is used for locating while not playing and scrubbing.
+For many years Video Slave and ADR Master have relied on MIDI Timecode (MTC) and MIDI Machine Control (MMC) whereas MTC is used for synchronized playback and MMC is used for locating while not playing and scrubbing.

 Let's start by opening the ADR Master preferences and selecting the "General" tab (if it isn't already shown).